Analyst Explains Why They Upgraded Their Rating on Ebay (EBAY)

-In a report released today, Scott Devitt from Stifel Nicolaus upgraded Ebay (EBAY) to Buy, with a price target of $45.00.
-The company’s shares closed last Thursday at $37.91.
+Stifel Nicolaus analyst Scott Devitt upgraded Ebay (EBAY) to Buy today and set a price target of $45.00.
+The company’s shares closed last Wednesday at $39.03.

-Ebay has an analyst consensus of Moderate Buy, with a price target consensus of $39.45, which is a 2.6% upside from current levels.
-In a report issued on April 13, Robert W. Baird also maintained a Buy rating on the stock with a $44.00 price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Ebay with a $40.50 average price target, which is a 2.7% upside from current levels.
+In a report issued on April 16, Barclays also maintained a Buy rating on the stock with a $48.00 price target.

 See today’s analyst top recommended stocks >>